 BACKGROUND

-The Longbeach Village Association has tried over the last several years to manage the

-peacock population in their area.
-They have attempted to control it through various vendors

-and have been unsuccessful.
-The residents have estimated that the current peacock

-population is around one hundred twenty (120) peacocks.
-The Association has asked the Town

-to oversee and manage the removal and relocation of the peacocks.
+The Town of Longboat Key is a 10-mile long barrier island within both Manatee and Sarasota Counties.
+A neighborhood known as The Longbeach Village (“Village”) (see Exhibit “A”), located on the north end of Longboat Key, has a large number of peafowl that are creating quality of life issues for the residents.
+The Town is seeking to remove and relocate the vast majority of the peafowl, leaving approximately twelve (12) male peafowl.
+The Town is seeking to contract with qualified, licensed animal trappers to humanely trap and relocate all peahens and to locate nests and remove eggs and chicks.

 SCOPE OF WORK

-The Town is seeking proposers to humanely trap and relocate all peacocks off of Longboat Key

-except for twelve (12) males.
-The Town requests that the first twelve (12) male peacocks

-trapped are banded and released.
-After that, any peacock not with a band should be trapped

-and relocated.
-All nests should be removed as well as all chicks.
-The Town will require a log

-sheet to be filled out with date, time, location and number of peacocks trapped.
-In addition, a

-picture will be taken and emailed to the Town’s Streets, Facilities, Parks & Recreation

-Manager following each trapping.
+The selected trapper(s) will be required to humanely trap and relocate, off island, all peafowl, meeting all applicable State and Federal regulations.
+All unhatched peafowl eggs and chicks shall be removed.
+The Town will require a log sheet to be filled out with date, time, location and number of peafowl trapped.
+In addition, a photograph shall be taken and emailed to the Town following each trapping.
+Proposers are advised that certain private properties in the Village may not be available for trap siting.
+Town staff will assist the successful proposer in assessing and identifying suitable, available locations.

+Proposers shall familiarize themselves with field conditions prior to submitting bid.
+The Town does not expressly or by implication represent that the actual quantities involved will correspond exactly.

 REFERENCE OF SIMILAR WORK

-Proposers shall submit at least three (3) references within the last ten (10) years of similar governmental projects in scope on the supplied References form.
+Proposers shall submit at least three (3) references within the last ten (10) years of similar projects in scope on the supplied References form.
 Proposer shall also present information regarding subcontractors, which they propose to use for the Town’s work.

 MINIMUM REQUIREMENTS FOR PROPOSALS

 The information identified below is required and shall be submitted in a clear and concise manner for Town review.
-Example requirements are listed below in teal/green:

 4.1 Submittals should not contain information in excess of that requested, must be concise, and must specifically address all of the items set forth in this RFP.
 Responses can be either single or double-sided.
 It is requested that the response be submitted in the same order as set forth according to the selection method below:

-4.1.1 Brief overview of the proposer’s history and organization, which includes the name of the proposer’s contact person, telephone numbers, and e-mail address;
+4.1.1 Brief overview of the proposer’s history and organization, which includes the name of the proposer’s contact person, telephone numbers, and e-mail address.

-4.1.2 A list, including short descriptions of comparable projects undertaken by the proposer and/or team members, providing the current status of all listed projects;
+4.1.2 A list, including short descriptions of comparable projects undertaken by the proposer and/or team members, providing the current status of all listed projects.

-4.1.3 A detailed outline of the proposer will perform the tasks set forth under the Scope of Work including;
+4.1.3 A detailed outline of the tasks set forth under the Scope of Work the proposer will perform including:

-Description of the Methodology: A detailed description of the proposer’s approach to this Scope of Work, including the nature of the process and intended extent of public involvement and the anticipated involvement of the Town staff.
+Description of the Methodology: A detailed description of the proposer’s approach to this Scope of Work, including specific information on the methods, traps and techniques to trap the peafowl, relocation areas, equipment, staffing, bait(s) to be used, banding/tagging process and the anticipated involvement of the Town staff.

 Timeline: Estimated timeline for project completion.

-Submitted Proposal Form;
+Submitted Proposal Form.

-Reference Form;
+Reference Form.

-Subcontractor Form;
+Subcontractor Form.

-Minimum Qualifications and Equipment Lists Form;
+Minimum Qualifications and Equipment Lists Form.

-4.1.8 Public Crimes Entity Form;
+4.1.8 Public Crimes Entity Form.

-4.1.9 Form of Affidavit Where Proposer a Corporation, Partnership or Joint Venture, or Sole Proprietor/Individual;
+4.1.9 Form of Affidavit Where Proposer a Corporation, Partnership or Joint Venture, or Sole Proprietor/Individual.

-4.1.10 Bid Bond Form;
+4.1.10 Bid Bond Form.

-Statement of Compliance with Trench Safety Act Form;

-Drug Free Workplace Certification Form;
+Drug Free Workplace Certification Form.

-Equal Employment Opportunity Form;
+Equal Employment Opportunity Form.

-Proof of State certifications and professional licensure; and
+Proof of State certifications and professional licensure.

-4.1.15 Schedule of work for the Scope of Services set forth in proposal shall be attached to the contract as Exhibit “A”
+4.1.15 Schedule of work for the Scope of Services set forth in proposal shall be attached to the contract as Exhibit “A.”